keystonejs/keystone-nightwatch-e2e/README.md

         updates                                 => all schema update/migration files (you probably don't need this as you already should have these already defined)
            <update scripts>                     => keystone updates

+Notes on the setup above:
+- Breaking things into groups helps with grouping functionality that may be ran together whenever a change is done to your KeystoneJS application.
+In that case, you would just test that group, instead of the entire test suite.
+- In the KeystoneJS repo, we decided to separate UI and UX aspects into their own test files.
+You may choose to combine the two into a single test.
+- Nightwatch uses selenium to carry on the functional testing.
+As such, you may need to install appropriate drivers for the browser you intend to test with.

 ## Running Tests
-Testing is a critical part of any keystone commit to ensure the commit has not introduced any UI or functional regressions.
-Make sure to run all keystone tests prior to pushing any commits.
+Testing is a critical part of any KeystoneJS application commit to ensure the commit has not introduced any UI, UX, or functional regressions.
+Make sure to run all functional tests prior to pushing any commits.
+And please note that a regression may be reflected either in your own application and/or in KeystoneJS itself.
-If your commit fixes a bug but breaks the UI/functional test suite please make sure that you also update the test suite so that any broken tests pass again.
-You can run any of the following from keystone's root directory:
+If your commit fixes a bug that in turn breaks the UI/UX functional test suite please make sure that you also update the test suite so that any broken tests pass again.
+If your application changes discover any issues in KeystoneJS itself make sure to please open an issue in the KeystoneJS repo so it may get addressed.
+The following are notes about running your test suite from your application's root directory:

     Pre-requisites:
         - Make sure that you have Firefox (or Chrome) installed.
 Firefox is the default browser used.